ToniRealp/interactive-systems-p1/readme.md

 ### Builds

-Find the project build in **/Builds**.
 I builded this project usign Ubuntu 20.04, so I could not test the windows executable, in the case that there is any error please let me know